 Stretching your Dataset with Data Augmentation

-With the insights gained from EDA, ML scientists are often faced with decisions about how to address the shortcomings of their datasets.
+With the insights gained from Exploratory Data Analysis (EDA), ML scientists are often faced with decisions about how to address the shortcomings of their datasets.
 Collecting and annotating more data is expensive, but a biased or incomplete dataset will only produce a similarly flawed trained model.
 That’s where data enrichment comes in.
 Data enrichment refers to a wide set of processes that enhance, augment, and refine data points, but in this post, we’ll focus solely on data augmentation.

 Data augmentation is a cheap and simple way to expand and add variance to your dataset, and make your model capable of handling unobserved input.
-Augmenting your data includes applying simple transformations to your existing dataset; adding noise, translating the image, and varying the scale of each image all work to increase the size and variability of your training dataset.
-Though it doesn’t add as much variability as collecting new data, data augmentation is a cheap and fast way to reduce overfitting and improve the generalization of a trained model.
+Augmenting your data includes applying simple transformations to your existing dataset — adding noise, translating the image, and varying the scale of each image — all work to increase the size and variability of your training dataset.
+Though it doesn’t add as much variability as collecting new data, data augmentation is an inexpensive and quick way to reduce overfitting and improve the generalization of a trained model.
 Here, we’ll detail the common types, techniques, and tools used in data augmentation for computer vision based Machine Learning.